skeletonlabs/skeleton/.changeset/nasty-deers-draw.md

 "@skeletonlabs/skeleton": minor
 ---

-feat: Modals now close on `mouseup` on backdrop clicks
+feat: Modal backdrop clicks now take into account both the `mouseup` and `mousedown` events for better accuracy